 Endless little shops stocking silk, leather, cashmere and hand carved souvenirs are yours for the browsig.
 I found a a very pretty painted tray to use on my dresser at Luigi Tachi at 22 Via Garibaldi where you’ll also unique locally made wood keepsakes.

 Ferry: Pick up the passenger ferry again where you got off in at the edge of the lake.

-Take the Ferry to Menaggio:
+Then take the Ferry to Menaggio:

 We had a delightful lakeside lunch in Menaggio.
 A short walk from the ferry dock past the Grand Hotel Menaggio to the center of town we discovered Ristorante Del Porto (Hotel Bellavista).
 Another recommendation is Ristorante Paolo nearby.